Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Conclusions

 \section{Conclusions}

-We considered a decentralized approach for joint frequency and phase synchronization in an open-loop CDAs where instead of having a centralized control, the nodes in an array align these parameters across the array by sharing their frequencies and phases with their neighboring nodes using a local broadcast of their signals.
-To enable a fully decentralized architecture, we assumed that each node has its own local oscillator, and thus we independently modeled the frequency drifts and phase jitters of the oscillators and the frequency and phase estimation errors at the nodes using practical statistics.
-A decentralized algorithm referred to as DFPC is proposed in which each node iteratively updates its frequency and phase by computing a weighted average of the frequencies and phases of its neighboring nodes.
-Simulation results show that the DFPC algorithm synchronizes the nodes up to some non-negligible residual phase error that results from the frequency and phase offset errors at the nodes.
-Furthermore, DFPC takes a large number of iterations to converge for the moderately connected arrays with fewer number of nodes which increases the energy consumption of the arrays and introduces delay in achieving synchronization.
-Although its synchronization performance improves at the larger $SNR$s, but in practice the change in $SNR$ is limited by the hardware constraints and is also dependent on the multipath fading in communication channels between the nodes.
-Thus to reduce the residual phase error irrespective of the $SNR$ and improve the synchronization between the nodes, Kalman filtering based decentralized algorithm referred to as KF-DFPC is also proposed.
-KF-DFPC algorithm reduces the residual phase error by computing the MMSE estimates of the frequencies and phases at the nodes before computing the weighted averges.
-Simulation results demonstrate that the KF-DFPC algorithm significantly reduces the residual phase error upon convergence at the smaller update intervals as compared to the DFPC algorithm.
-In addition, KF-DFPC converges in fewer iterations than DFPC, and its synchronization performance is independent of the $SNR$ of the received signals.
+A decentralized approach to jointly synchronizing the frequencies and phases of separate nodes in a distributed antenna array was presented.
+Based on local broadcast of the electrical states of each node, consensus averaging supports convergence to within a residual phase error commensurate with high coherent beamforming gain.
+We independently modeled the frequency drifts and phase jitters of the oscillators and the frequency and phase estimation errors at the nodes using practical statistics.
+A decentralized algorithm (DFPC) computing a weighted average of the frequencies and phases of its neighboring nodes was analyzed, where the phases and frequencies of the shared signals were modeled with estimation errors.
+Simulation results showed that the DFPC algorithm synchronizes the nodes up to a non-negligible residual phase error that results from the frequency and phase offset errors at the nodes, but that under certain conditions this residual phase error is below that needed to support high coherent beamforming gain.
+Furthermore, DFPC takes a large number of iterations to converge for moderately connected arrays with fewer number of nodes, which increases the energy consumption of the array and introduces delay in achieving synchronization.
+Although its synchronization performance improves at the larger $\text{SNR}$s, in practice the change in $\text{SNR}$ is limited by the hardware constraints and is also dependent on multipath fading in communication channels between the nodes.
+Thus to reduce the residual phase error irrespective of the $\text{SNR}$ and improve the synchronization between the nodes, a Kalman filtering based decentralized algorithm (KF-DFPC) was also proposed.
+The KF-DFPC algorithm reduces the residual phase error by computing the MMSE estimates of the frequencies and phases at the nodes before computing the weighted avenges. {The synchronization performance of KF-DFPC was compared to the DFPC, DLMS, KCIF, and DKF algorithms.
+Simulation results demonstrate that the KF-DFPC algorithm significantly reduces the residual phase error upon convergence at short update intervals as compared to the DFPC and DLMS algorithms.
+In addition, under certain conditions, KF-DFPC converges in fewer iterations than all these algorithms}, and its synchronization performance is independent of the $\text{SNR}$ of the received signals.